It is a prescribed drug to decrease the production of acid in the stomach.

-- Safety and efficacy have not been established for the treatment of pathological hypersecretory conditions or for the maintenance of healing of erosive esophagitis in children or neonates less than 1 month of age.
+- Safety and efficacy have not been established for treating pathological hypersecretory conditions or for the maintenance of healing of erosive esophagitis in children or neonates less than one month of age.

 - The elderly may have reduced kidney function; therefore, the decrease in drug Cl may be more common.

 - Hypersensitivity: Rare cases of anaphylaxis and rare episodes of hypersensitivity have occurred.

 - Kidney function: decreased Cl may occur; a dose reduction may be necessary.
 Hemodialysis lowers the ranitidine dosage level; the time should be adjusted so that the scheduled dose coincides with the end of hemodialysis.